-1. Where Unit testing is a form of white box testing, API testing is a form of black box testing.
+- Where Unit testing is a form of white-box testing, API testing is a form of black-box testing.

-4. In the Unit testing, there is the limited scope of testing as a result only basic functionalities are measured for the purpose of testing.
-Subsequently, in API testing there is wide scope of testing, thus all the issues that are functional are measured for the purpose of testing.
+- In the Unit testing, there is a limited scope of testing as a result only basic functionalities are measured for the purpose of testing.
+Subsequently, in API testing there is a wide scope of testing, thus all the issues that are functional are measured for the purpose of testing.

-5. Unit testing is done by the testers and where in every functionality is separately tested.
+- Unit testing is done by the testers and wherein every functionality is separately tested.
 While The API testing is done by the testers for the purpose of end to end testing of the whole functionality.